Emails

 The cost of a ransomware attack

 Ransomware is a widely known and costly problem.
-It was reported in the first half of 2021 that the average ransomware payment was £429,923 ($570,000), compared to the £235,388 ($312,000) average payment from the year before (1).
 However, this doesn’t consider additional expenses such as downtime, removal of the ransomware, lost opportunities and people time.

 The golden rule is not to open any emails, attachments or click on links sent by a user that you do not recognise, did not expect an email from or looks suspicious.
 There is often a “tell” when you receive a phishing email such as: